Policy on Extenuating Circumstances Affecting Assessment

 1. Introduction

-This policy applies to all students of the University pursuing taught programmes or the training element of research degrees and allows for the consideration of extenuating circumstances relating to all taught assessments.
+This policy applies to all students of the University pursuing taught programmes (including those on a collaborative programme with a partner institution) or the training element of research degrees and allows for the consideration of extenuating circumstances relating to all taught assessments.

 2. Underlying Principles

-The University’s Policy on Extenuating Circumstances is based on the following principles:
+The University’s Policy on Extenuating Circumstances Affecting Assessment is based on the following principles:

 i) The object of any assessment is to measure achievement, not potential (i.e. what a student has done, not what they might have the potential to do).

-ii) Each student has individual responsibility for submitting coursework on time, for presenting themselves for scheduled assessments (to include written examinations, online examinations/assessment, demonstrations, presentations and practical or lab-based examinations) at the appropriate time and place, and for informing the academic Faculty/School of any extenuating circumstances by submitting information and documentation on such circumstances.
+ii) Each student has individual responsibility for submitting coursework on time, and to be in attendance for scheduled assessments (to include written examinations, online examinations/assessment, demonstrations, presentations and practical or lab-based examinations) at the appropriate time and place, and for informing the academic Faculty/School/Collaborative Partner Institution of any extenuating circumstances by submitting information and documentation on such circumstances.

-It is the student’s responsibility to declare any circumstances in a timely manner (normally BEFORE the coursework deadline/examination) to allow the University an opportunity to respond appropriately to those circumstances.
-A student who is concerned that they will not be able to sit an assessment and/or submit work by the deadline should contact their Faculty/School for advice.
+It is the student’s responsibility to declare any circumstances in a timely manner (normally before the coursework deadline/examination) to allow the University an opportunity to respond appropriately to those circumstances.
+Usually, an extenuating circumstances application will be submitted no earlier than 10 working days ahead of the published assessment submission date.
+A student who is concerned that they will not be able to sit an assessment and/or submit work by the deadline should contact their Faculty/School/Collaborative Partner Institution for advice.

-iii) Academic Faculties/Schools will give serious consideration to ways to assist students to overcome circumstances which might adversely affect assessments.
+iii) The Faculties/Schools/Collaborative Partner Institution will give serious consideration to ways to assist students to overcome circumstances which might adversely affect assessments.

 iv) The University will respond in a fair and equitable way to any extenuating circumstance which cannot adequately be resolved prior to the assessment in question.